JumiaPayAIG/woocommerce-plugin/readme.txt

 You may find our documentation with detailed steps on how to install and configure the JumiaPay WooCommerce Payment Gateway and on how to monitor and take actions over your received payments.

+= Which payment methods does JumiaPay offer? =

+JumiaPay WooCommerce Payment Gateway enables you to accept payments in Nigeria, and Egypt.
+The payment methods that JumiaPay offers in each of these countries are Bank Transfer and Cards (Mastercard, Visa, Verve) in Nigeria and Cards (Mastercard, Visa), Fawry and Meeza Digital - Mobile Wallets in Egypt.

 = Can I refund a customer via JumiaPay? =

 Yes.
 Check our documentation for detailed information.

+= In which countries is JumiaPay WooCommerce Payment Gateway available? =

+Nigeria and Egypt.